crashkonijn/air-controller-vue/README.md

 You can edit the `src/App.vue` to build your controller in.

-(for now, the project you're working in and AirConsoleVue should be seperated in the future)
+(for now, the project you're working in and AirConsoleVue should be separated in the future)